-Built in 1910, Rickwood Field has seen players Babe Ruth, Ty Cobb, Joe Jackson, Willie Mays, and many more play America’s sport.
-It’s never been anything but a baseball stadium, and there’s no better way to forget about performance enhancing scandals than to return to the roots of the sport.
+Built in 1910, Rickwood Field is America’s Oldest Baseball Park.
+It has seen players like Babe Ruth, Ty Cobb, Joe Jackson, and Willie Mays.
+Rickwood Field has never been anything but a baseball stadium, and there’s no better way to forget about performance enhancing scandals than to return to the roots of the sport.
 Tuchman recommends visiting between February and October, and with free tickets available to most of the 200 events held at the field each year, it’s easy on the budget.
-Other fun things to do as a family include the Alabama Sports Hall of Fame , the Birmingham Zoo, Talladega Superspeedway and the Barber Vintage Museum.

 A non-profit organization targeting nearly 200 million people around the globe with intellectual disabilities, Special Olympics offers year-round training and competition in 30 Olympics-style summer and winter sports every four years in July.
-Present in nearly 200 countries worldwide, the 2011 Special Olympics World Summer Games will be held in Athens, Greece.
 Tuchman recommends celebrating the opening and closing ceremonies, he says they are some of the most anticipated celebrations of every Special Olympics.
 He also recommends the Sports Experience, a promotional event held during the Games.
 It’s open to the public and features food, live performances, and opportunities to play games and compete against the Special Olympics athletes.
 To prepare for your trip, volunteer in your area to help your local athletes.
 Your family can have a powerful and life-changing journey without traveling anywhere.

 The oldest stadium in MLB today, Fenway Park is home to the Boston Red Sox and the notorious Green Monster.
 Manual scoreboards and pillars that hold up the upper deck keep with tradition, and Red Sox fans are as fanatical as ever.
 Tuchman recommends hopping the T or taking the Commuter Rail to the game, due to excessive traffic around the stadium during games.
 Go early to the game and stroll down Lansdowne Street or Yawkey Way right before the game.
 Experience the stadium before the game, it’s very small and intimate and there are no bad seats.
 Tuchman recommends going to a game in June as he believes May to be too busy in Boston with graduation ceremonies for the many colleges in the area.
 Also, he says to plan ahead because tickets can be very hard to get.
-While in Boston, take a Boston Duck Tour and visit the Boston Harbor Islands National Park Area– comprised of 34 islands you can access from Boston Harbor with camping, picnicing, swimming and hiking.
+Don’t forget your baseball gloves if you’re in a foul ball section.

 Tennessee Lady Volunteers Basketball